-As a researcher and artist, I develop computational tools to support expressivity in art, design, and fabrication.
+As a researcher and artist, I develop mathematical abstractions and computational tools to support expressivity in art, design, and fabrication.

 Profile photo